-- 1. Levels in this table are not necessarily the result of activity at site. - 2.
-Non site constant construction and traffic noise was present during measurement - 3.
-Constant non site traffic noise was present during measurement
+Notes: 1.
+Levels in this table are not necessarily the result of activity at site.

 Atmospheric condition data measured by the operator during each measurement using a hand-held weather meter is shown in Table 4.2.
 The wind speed, direction and temperature were measured at approximately 1.5 metres above ground.
 Attended noise monitoring is not done during rain, hail, or wind speeds above 5 m/s at microphone height.
-This data was collected over a short duration of typically 5 minutes, however atmospheric conditions were observed to be relatively constant during the 15 minute measurement.
+This data was collected over a short duration of typically 5 minutes, however atmospheric conditions were observed to be relatively constant during the 15 minute noise measurement.

-Table 4.2 Measured (hand held meter) atmospheric conditions - February 2024
+Table 4.2 Measured (hand held meter) atmospheric conditions - April 2025